AlexanderAllen-zz/behat-example/README.txt

   steps are available to your test suites.

 Reference/Bibliography:

-- DRUPALCON AUSTIN PRESENTATION
+- DRUPALCON AUSTIN 2014 PRESENTATION

-  # Please see this first if you have never work with Behat in order to get
+  # Please watch this first if you have never worked with Behat in order to get
   # familiarized!

   https://austin2014.drupal.org/session/user-personas-testing-project-managers-journey-towards-behat

 - Gherkin syntax: